HamzahFauzi/tacit-knowledge/Qudev/qopt/alignment.md

 Step 1: Rough alignment with M1
 - Turn on the laser at low power.
 - Adjust M1’s yaw and pitch screws so the reflected beam reaches M2.
-- Use a white card near M2 to locate the spot.
 The goal: beam hits approximately the center of M2’s mirror.

 Step 2: Establish the output direction using M2